ashleychontos/pySYD/docs/paper/paper.md

 # The `pySYD` library

-The driving mechanism for solar-like oscillations is stochastic, where oscillation modes are observed over a range of frequencies.
-The ~Gaussian-like signature of solar-like oscillations is described by $\rm \nu_{max}$, or the center of this frequency range that corresponds to the maximum power, and the large frequency spacing ($\Delta\nu$).
+The excitation mechanism for solar-like oscillations is stochastic and oscillation modes are observed over a range of frequencies.
+The power excess is approximately ~Gaussian and can be described by $\rm \nu_{max}$, or the central frequency of the oscillation envelope, and the so-called large frequency spacing ($\Delta\nu$).
+The observables
+$\rm \nu_{max}$ and $\Delta\nu$ are directly related to fundamental properties of stars and are both scaled from the Sun.

 `pySYD` is a Python package for detecting solar-like oscillations and measuring global asteroseismic parameters.
-Derived parameters include $\rm \nu_{max}$ and $\Delta\nu$, as well as characteristic amplitudes and timescales of correlated red-noise signals present in a power spectrum which are due to stellar granulation processes.
+Derived parameters include $\rm \nu_{max}$ and $\Delta\nu$, as well as characteristic amplitudes and timescales of correlated red-noise signals due to stellar granulation.

 A `pySYD` pipeline `Target` class object has two main methods:

-- The main purpose for the first module is to provide initial starting values for the second module, which is where all parameters are measured.
-The first module searches for the power excess due to solar-like oscillations by implementing a collapsed autocorrelation method using three different bin sizes.
+- The first module searches for the power excess due to solar-like oscillations by implementing a frequency-resolved collapsed autocorrelation method.
 The output from this routine provides an estimate for $\rm \nu_{max}$.
-- Before global parameters like $\rm \nu_{max}$ and $\Delta\nu$ can be measured, the second module will first optimize the global fit by selecting the best-fit stellar background model.
+- The second module first optimizes and determines the best-fit stellar background model.
 The results from the first module are translated into a frequency range in the power spectrum centered on the estimated $\rm \nu_{max}$, which is masked out to determine the stellar background contribution.
-The power spectrum is then corrected by subtracting out the best-fit model, which will ideally remove all signals from the power spectrum except for the Gaussian-like profile due to the oscillations.
+After subtracting the best-fit model from the power spectrum, the peak of the smoothed power spectrum is the adaptedd $\rm \nu_{max}$.

-The `pySYD` software was built using a number of powerful libraries, including Astropy [@astropy1;@astropy2], Matplotlib [@matplotlib], Numpy [@numpy], and SciPy [@scipy]. `pySYD` has been tested against `SYD` using results from the benchmark *Kepler* legacy sample in \autoref{fig:comparison}, which shows that there are no systematic differences to at least $<0.5%$ in $\Delta\nu$ and $\sim1%$ in $\rm \nu_{max}$.
+The `pySYD` software was built using a number of powerful libraries, including Astropy [@astropy1;@astropy2], Matplotlib [@matplotlib], Numpy [@numpy], and SciPy [@scipy]. `pySYD` has been tested against `SYD` using results from the *Kepler* sample in \autoref{fig:comparison}.
+The comparison shows that there are no systematic differences to at least $<0.5\%$ in $\Delta\nu$ and $\sim1\%$ in $\rm \nu_{max}$, which is smaller or comparable to the typical random uncertainties [@huber2011].

-![Direct comparison of `pySYD` and `SYD` results for global parameters $\rm \nu_{max}$ (left) and $\Delta\nu$ (right) for 30 *Kepler* legacy stars.\label{fig:comparison}](comparison.png)
+![Comparison of `pySYD` and `SYD` results for global parameters $\rm \nu_{max}$ (left) and $\Delta\nu$ (right) for 30 *Kepler* stars, which are colored by the time series baseline.
+The bottom panels show the fractional residuals.\label{fig:comparison}](comparison.png)

 # Documentation & Examples

-The main documentation for the `pySYD` software is hosted by [ReadTheDocs](https://readthedocs.org) at [pysyd.readthedocs.io](https://pysyd.readthedocs.io). `pySYD` provides a convenient setup feature that will download data for three example stars and automatically create the recommended files for an easy quickstart.
-The features of the `pySYD` output results are all described in detail in the documentation.
+The main documentation for the `pySYD` software is hosted at [pysyd.readthedocs.io](https://pysyd.readthedocs.io).
+`pySYD` provides a convenient setup feature that will download data for three example stars and automatically create the recommended files for an easy quickstart.
+The features of the `pySYD` output results are described in detail in the documentation.

 # Acknowledgements